 In simpler terms, hacking means trespassing into the data.
 Now, this could be for good reasons and the bad.
 Thus, the primary factor of distinction lies in the intent of the hacker.

 What is ethical hacking?

-Technically regarded as penetration testing, ethical hacking is deployed as a tool all round the world to deal with cybercriminals.
-The key reason for ethical hacking is protecting the sensitive data.
+Technically regarded as penetration testing, ethical hacking is deployed as a tool all around the world to deal with cybercriminals.
+The key reason for ethical hacking is protecting sensitive data.

 Sheeba who works with TopAssignmentExperts and gets repeated do my accounting homework requests from people across the globe says if you are not an ethical hacker, you are an unethical one.
 Such a hacker works with an agenda of stealing important files, data or software from a third party, without authorization.